sameepsi/quickswap-default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 **Please provide the following information for your token.**

+Token Address(Ethereum):
-Token Address:
+Token Address(Polygon):
 Token Name (from contract):
 Token Decimals (from contract):
 Token Symbol (from contract):
-Pair Address of Token:
+Pair Address of Token on QuickSwap:

 Link to the official homepage of token:
 Link to CoinMarketCap or CoinGecko page of token: